clairesrc/assistant/README.md

 # assistant

 ## what
-heads-up display/dashboard using local Ollama instance for AI-assisted summaries of personal data.
+heads-up display/dashboard using local Ollama/OpenWebUI instance for AI-assisted summaries of personal data.

 web-based display interface.

-this assumes you already have ollama running locally.
+this assumes you already have ollama & openwebui running locally.

 some features might include:
 - reads your unread emails and summarizes them, flags any that might require you to respond, provides a button to mark-as-read the rest